UticaABSN Program Frequently Asked Questions (FAQ)

 4. What are the admissions requirements for the Florida-based ABSN program?

 The UticaABSN program in Florida requires a minimum of 65 college credits in a non-nursing field, with a minimum cumulative 2.8 GPA on a 4.0 scale.
 You may also need to complete prerequisite courses before entering our accelerated nursing program.
 These prerequisites encompass general and natural science coursework.
-Students must earn a grade of “C” or better in the general prerequisites and a “B-” or better in the natural science prerequisites.
+Students must earn a grade of “C” or better in the general prerequisites and an overall 3.0 GPA or better in the natural science prerequisites.

 5. Can I retake any of the prerequisites?